Manscaping refers to the removal of a man’s body hair mostly for hygienic and aesthetic purposes.

-Now that we know that there are a significant amount of men that associate manscaping with hygiene, the question is: why exactly is it hygienic?
+Now that we know that there are a significant amount of men who associate manscaping with hygiene, the question is: why exactly is it hygienic?

-Keeping your pubic hair neatly trimmed or shaved reduces the surface area, on which bacteria, yeast infections can cling, decreasing the spread of germs and unpleasant odors.
+Keeping hair down there neatly trimmed or shaved reduces the surface area, on which bacteria, yeast infections can cling, decreasing the spread of germs and unpleasant odors.

 Another added benefit of manscaping to hygiene is that it helps decrease the production of sweat down there.

 Sweating is the body’s natural way of cooling off.
 When you have less hair covering your skin, your body is better able to regulate body temperature.

 As a result, you’ll sweat less to get rid of heat, which will make you feel cooler and dryer, especially during the summer.